ncrowley13/Getting-and-Cleaning-Data-Course-Project/README.md

 Getting and Cleaning Data: Course Project

-This repository contains my work for the course project for the Coursera course "Getting and Cleaning data".
+This repository contains the course project for the Coursera course "Getting and Cleaning data".

 Raw Data:
 The features (561 of them) are unlabeled and can be found in the x_test.txt.
 The activity labels are in the y_test.txt file.
 The test subjects are in the subject_test.txt file.